rpuneet/The-Ride/README.md

 -Json

 # How to use?
-There are two ways to use it.
+There are two ways to use this program.
-1. From Command Line - Run the program in the command line in the following way
+1. From Command Line - Run the program from the command line in the following way

                \> py Train_Schedule.py <train_number> <start day>

-train_number - This is a five digit train number.
+(Instead of py use the command for running python files.) train_number - This is a five digit train number.
     If train number is not provided it will ask for it during runtime.
 Start day - It is the day when train starts from source station.(Ex - Today , Yesterday , etc.)